Airliner in the sky

 French Aérospatiale and British Aircraft Corporation (BAC) were pivotal in 20th-century aviation.
 Aérospatiale, formed in 1970 by merging French firms, excelled in military and civil aircraft engineering.
 BAC, established in 1960, consolidated British companies like Vickers and Bristol, leading in innovative aircraft, including fighters and airliners.
 In 1962, they partnered to develop the supersonic Concorde.
 Combining resources and expertise, Aérospatiale designed the fuselage and wings, while BAC handled engines and the tail.
 This collaboration, a precursor to Airbus, marked a milestone in European aviation cooperation.

-Aerospatiale & BAC white logo svg
+Aerospatiale & BAC white logo, vector, svg

 Concorde, born from Aérospatiale and BAC’s partnership, was the world’s first supersonic passenger jet.
 Its maiden flight occurred in 1969, with commercial service starting in 1976.
 Capable of Mach 2.04, it halved transatlantic flight times.
 Its sleek delta-wing design and Olympus engines made it an aviation icon.
 Despite high costs and noise issues limiting its market, Concorde flew for Air France and British Airways until 2003.
 It showcased a technological leap and Franco-British ambition.